San Diego County, California: Media

 San Diego County is primarily served by media in San Diego, including TV and radio stations based in the city.
+It comprises the entire San Diego media market.

 Newspapers

 San Diego County is served by many newspapers.
 The major regional paper is The San Diego Union-Tribune, also known as U-T San Diego or just "The U-T" by locals, is ranked 23rd in the country (by daily circulation) as of March 2013.
 The Union-Tribune serves both San Diego County and neighboring Imperial County.
 The former North County Times, based in Escondido and serving portions of Riverside County and North County, was purchased by the Union-Tribune in 2012 and closed down.
 For about a year after absorbing the North County Times the Union-Tribune published a North County edition, but the regional edition was later abandoned.
 The Los Angeles Times is also delivered in portions of the county.
-Many of the area's cities, towns and neighborhoods have their own local newspapers; the Union Tribune bought eight local weeklies in 2013 and is continuing to publish them as independent local newspapers.
+Many of the area's cities, towns and neighborhoods have their own local newspapers, such as the Coronado Eagle; the Union-Tribune acquired eight local weekly publications in 2013 and has continued to publish them as independent local newspapers, including the La Jolla Light.
 The San Diego Daily Transcript reports business and legal news.
-Privately published papers like the Military Press Newspaper and the Navy Dispatch serve the military community both on and off base.
+Privately-published papers, like the Military Press Newspaper and the Navy Dispatch, serve the military community both on and off base.